AdamStuckert/Gen711/Lecture/WhyBioinformatics.md

 ADD CODE
 ```

 Finally lets identify this gene.
+The potential genes I gave you are in the file `Possiblegenes.fa`.

 ```bash
 makeblastdb